tyson-dowd/tyson-dowd/README.md

 - 🌱 I’m currently learning AI, and helping Microsoft customers integrate it with their Modern Work environment, and the way they work.
 - 💞️ I’m looking to collaborate on how we can transition 8 billion people to a new societal contract, using technology to lift humanity to a new era safely.
 - 📘 My practical philosophy follows the science fiction writing of Iain M Banks, in particular The Culture.
 - 🌐 My personal philosophy is essentially non-dualism.
-I use the word my and personal and I out of convenience not accuracy.
+I use the words my and personal and I out of convenience not accuracy.
 If that doesn't make sense to you keep searching.
 - 📫 How to reach me?
 Well since you're here, I enabled discussions and issues.
 Also my LinkedIn account appears somewhere on my profile.

 <!---